-After that we were traveling in a convoy of 5 vehicles.
+After that, we were traveling in a convoy of 5 vehicles.
 The vehicle now in front of me opened the driver’s door from time to time and it turned out that the air conditioner was defective.
-The inmates suffered therefore not only the outside temperature of 40° C but also a regularly sand shower.
+The inmates suffered therefore not only the outside temperature of 40° C but also a regular sand shower.

 The mine can be visited with prior registration and there are organized tours.
 The size of the mine is impressive and the machines and vehicles used are huge and make you look very small.